mjacobs1341/Mellys-Closet/README.md

 - **Canva**: Used to create design layouts for all web pages.
 - **Browser DevTools**: For testing and debugging the layout and functionality.

+---

+## Future Enhancements

+- Optimize the site for mobile/tablet devices
+- Implement a shopping cart and checkout functionality
+- Add database integration and user authentication
+- Add JavaScript for interactions

+---

+**Melly's Closet** was created by Melvina Jacobs.
+For inquiries, suggestions or collaborations, feel free to contact me at mellyjayy24@gmail.com